DanielJDufour/freq/README.md

 freqs = Freq(["US", "US", "US", "CA"])

+# Freq({'US': 0.75, 'CA': 0.25})
 ```

+# Methods
+Because Freq subclasses counter you should be able to use all the same methods as Counter.

 # Versions
 Freq works has been tested and works with the following Python versions: